-The five FSSs in northern Alaska are open about 16 hours per day, except for ORT FSS which is open seasonally for 10 hours daily.
+The five satellite FSSs in northern Alaska are open about 16 hours per day, except for Northway FSS which is open seasonally for 10 hours daily.
 When closed, their radios and telephones are forwarded to Fairbanks FSS, which will provide all services except Local Airport Advisories.
+All calls require dialing 1-907-XXX-XXXX.